-Group lights up, walks out on $420 restaurant bill
+UPDATE: Group lights up, walks out on $420 restaurant bill

 Frida’s manager Jesse Gonzalez says they were one of the last tables seated at around 10:30, a half hour before closing.

 "They came in at the last minute.
-We didn’t think anything of it.”
+We didn’t think anything of it," Gonzalez said.

-He says they treated themselves, ordering some of the most expensive things on the menu, including $11 margaritas.
+He said they treated themselves: they ordered some of the most expensive things on the menu including $11 margaritas.

 "The grand burritos, Frida’s special steak, steak and shrimp,” he said.